two individuals at piano

 • Consider joining or visiting with a professional, cultural or interest-based Student Club.

-• Complete application to admit to the Human Services program
+• Complete application to the Human Services program.

 Second Semester